Skip to content

 Key Takeaway: Use when clauses for conditional patterns.
 OR patterns (|) match multiple cases with the same handler.

-Why It Matters: Pattern matching with guards replaces complex if/else chains with declarative case handling.
-Parsers and compilers use pattern matching extensively to handle syntax variations, reducing bug density compared to equivalent switch statements in C-family languages.
+Why It Matters: Pattern matching with guards replaces complex nested if/else chains with declarative case handling that reads like specification.
+Parsers and compilers use pattern matching extensively to handle syntax variations - the structure of match expressions mirrors the grammar being parsed.
+Studies show pattern matching reduces bug density compared to equivalent switch statements because exhaustiveness checking prevents missed cases and guards make conditions explicit.

 Example 27: Type Annotations